marklicata/amplifier-module-tool-github/QUICKSTART.md

 - Python 3.11 or higher
 - GitHub account
+- One of the following for authentication:
-- GitHub personal access token
+  - GitHub personal access token (see Step 2)
+  - GitHub CLI (`gh`) installed and authenticated
+  - Interactive prompt (will ask for token on startup)

 ## Step 1: Installation